lcamichigan/cross-and-crescent/README.md

 ```

 If you just want to create a PDF file of a cross and crescent, you can enter in
-PowerShell or Command Prompt
+PowerShell or Command Prompt:

 ```batch
 latex -jobname logo -output-format pdf "\documentclass{standalone}\usepackage{cross-and-crescent}\begin{document}\crossAndCrescent\end{document}"
 ```

-or in Terminal
+or in Terminal:

 ```sh
 latex -jobname logo -output-format pdf '\documentclass{standalone}\usepackage{cross-and-crescent}\begin{document}\crossAndCrescent\end{document}'